kubeedge/kubeedge/docs/proposals/refactor-keadm-on-the-cloud.md

 start->edit->init->end
 ```

-> Every profile-sytle CR could convert to the helm-style CR.
+> Every profile-style CR could convert to the helm-style CR.
 And the two CRDs are in the cluster level.

 ## Plan B: using helm-style cmd